 The proliferation of implicit measures affords researchers increased flexibility in measurement design, stimuli, response options, timing parameters, and context.
 Such choices affect measurement outcomes (Fazio & Olson, 2003), including which attitudinal components the measure reveals (Cunningham, Preacher, & Banaji, 2001).
-For example, in the domain of prejudice and stereotyping, good-bad target judgments in priming tasks reflect overall prejudice, whereas lexical decision (i.e., identification) tasks reflect stereotype content (Wittenbrink et al., 2001; Barden, Maddux, Petty, & Brewer, 2004).
-Sometimes the broad brushstroke of valence (e.g., good vs. bad) may provide sufficient specificity for the question.
+For example, in the domain of prejudice and stereotyping, goodbad target judgments in priming tasks reflect overall prejudice, whereas lexical decision (i.e., identification) tasks reflect stereotype content (Barden, Maddux, Petty, & Brewer, 2004; Wittenbrink, Judd, & Park, 2001).
+Sometimes, the broad brushstroke of valence (e.g., good vs. bad) may provide sufficient specificity for the question.
 However, because of how they are constructed, measures can fail to capture the construct of interest or, perhaps worse, confound constructs such as threat and valence which have different implications for downstream perception, judgment, and behavior.